apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 All indexes on a table declared with <code>IMMUTABLE_ROWS=true</code> are considered immutable (note that by default, tables are considered mutable).
 For global immutable indexes, the index is maintained entirely on the client-side with the index table being generated as change to the data table occur.
 Local immutable indexes, on the other hand, are maintained on the server-side.
 Note that no safeguards are in-place to enforce that a table declared as immutable doesn't actually mutate data (as that would negate the performance gain achieved).
 If that was to occur, the index would no longer be in sync with the table.

+## Asynchronous Index Population
+As of the 4.5.0 release it is possible to use a map reduce job to initially populate an index asynchronously by including the ASYNC keyword in the index creation DDL statement:

+    CREATE INDEX async_index ON my_table (v) ASYNC;

+The map reduce job that populates the index table must be kicked off separately through the HBase command line like this:

+    ${HBASE_HOME}/bin/hbase org.apache.phoenix.mapreduce.index.IndexTool -dt MY_TABLE -it ASYNC_IDX  -op ASYNC_IDX_HFILES

+Only when the map reduce job is complete will the index be activated and start to be used in queries.

 ## Examples

 Given the schema shown here: